 Entry requirements - specific

-- Bachelor degree and 3 years leadership experience
+- Bachelor degree in any discipline and 3 years leadership experience

-- Masters degree and 3 years leadership experience
+- Masters degree in any discipline and 3 years leadership experience

 All applicants must provide the following with their application: